Table of Contents[Hide][Show]

 Repetitive Phrases

-If you find yourself reading an article and it feels like the same word is being used over and over again, it was probably written by an AI.
+If you read an article where the same word is repeated over and over again, it was likely written by an AI.
 This is because of two reasons.

-- If the AI doesn’t really know what it’s talking about, it will try to fill space by repeating keywords and rephrasing things over and over again.
+- If the AI doesn’t really know what it’s talking about, it will try to fill space by repeating keywords.
+This often results in the same ideas just being rephrased over and over again.

 - Many AI tools allow users to dictate SEO keywords for the AI to use in its text generation.
-The end result is SEO keyword-stuffing, which is when a word or phrase is repeated so often that it sounds unnatural.
+This can result in SEO keyword-stuffing, which is when a word or phrase is repeated so often that it sounds unnatural.

 Limited Ability To Provide Thoughtful Insight Or Analysis: